Puari ki Pū-harakeke-nui: From Belfast to South Hagley Park and the central city.

-Following consultation on the Northern Line Route carried out late last year a Major Cycle Routes Committee set up to consider the Quarryman's Trail and Northern Line routes approved the Northern Line route for detailed design and construction.
+Following consultation on the Northern Line Route carried out in 2016 a Major Cycle Routes Committee set up to consider the Quarryman's Trail and Northern Line routes approved the Northern Line route for detailed design and construction.

 The existing rail path between Kilmarnock Street and Tuckers Road is a popular route for pedestrians and cyclists.
 The Northern Line cycleway will extend this facility at both the southern and northern ends to provide a full shared path from Belfast to South Hagley Park.
 This will provide route connections to Hagley Park, Northlands Mall, Styx Mill Reserve and the many schools along the route.